-- All students in grades 9-11 will be tested - The testing period for 9th and 10th graders is between 3/31/20 and 5/23/20 - Specific Myron B. Thompson Academy testing dates will be posted in the testing course in Canvas - The testing period for 11th graders is between 2/25/20 and 3/5/20 - Specific Myron B. Thompson Academy testing dates will be posted in the testing course in Canvas
+- All students in grades 9-11 will be tested - The testing period for 9th and 10th graders is between 2/28/22 and 4/1/22 - Specific Myron B. Thompson Academy testing dates will be posted in the testing course in Canvas - o For more information visit: ACT Testing - The testing period for 11th graders is between 3/1/22 and 3/10/22 - Specific Myron B. Thompson Academy testing dates will be posted in the testing course in Canvas - For more information visit: ACT Testing